 Your cart is empty.
 Shop around and add some products!

 The staff at VVV Texel are real locals, who give every visitor information about the island.
-We love sharing the best Texel tips with you.
-This time, we give you our personal walking tips.
+They know the most beautiful walks on Texel like no other.
+Read 3 hiking tips from our employees here:

-Erna Hin works in the front office.
-She loves long-distance walks: ‘The Texelpad walking trail is varied; it runs through fields, woods, dunes and Hoge Berg.
+Erna Hin works in the front office, she loves long-distance walk.
+According to her, the Texelpad is definitely worth it: "the Texelpad walking trail is varied; it runs through fields, woods, dunes and Hoge Berg.
 One of my favourite parts of this walk is the bit through De Bollekamer dune area.
 And the Eierland dunes.
-And let’s not forget, the little dike near Den Hoorn which joins De Grie.’
+And let’s not forget, the little dike near Den Hoorn which joins De Grie."